Home Apartments Transport The Area Athens Guide Parking Blog

 📍 3is Septemvriou 94, Athens 104 34

 Traditional Thessaloniki-style koulouri in ten flavors — from classic sesame to apple-cinnamon and cream cheese.
-Right between Coffee Island & the corner kiosk, so coffee + koulouri = sorted.
+Right between Coffee Island and the corner kiosk, so it's easy to combine with a coffee.

 🛒 Where I shop for the house